 As the situation with COVID-19 continues to develop we want to let you know that we’re here to support you.

 We know many of our customers are facing increased financial stress as a result of the situation with COVID-19 so we have launched a benefit for our private-use motor insurance policy holders with a policy in place on 30 June, plus those taking out a new eligible policy from 1-31 July.

 When will the e-gift card COVID-19 benefit be received?

-For new customers who took out an eligible policy between 1 and 31 of July, as long as this policy is current on 31 July, you’ll receive your e-gift card from August.
+For customers who took out an eligible policy between 1 and 31 of July, as long as this policy is current on 31 July, you’ll receive an email (or letter if we don’t have your email address) from us about how to access your e-gift card later in August.

 Please note: new policies in their cooling off period must be held for the full 21 days before they become eligible for the COVID-19 e-gift card benefit.

 Where can the e-gift card benefit be redeemed?